EPTlib/eptlib.github.io/index.md

 where ```<filename>``` must be replaced with the name of the configuration file for the case of interest.

 Details on the set-up of the configuration file are provided in the [Settings](settings) page.

+## Tutorial

+A tutorial that shows how to use the EPTlib application with Python is available [here](/assets/tutorial/eptlib-tutorial.zip).
+The tutorial is a short [Jupyter notebook](https://jupyter.org/) where the input pre-processing, the configuration setup and the output post-processing are performed for a simple case study.

 ## List of implemented methods